Why New Year's Resolutions Don't Work...

 2. You didn't expect that level of discomfort for that long

-3. You convinced yourself that your effort wasn't worth it.
-That your efforts were a waste of your time.
+3. You convinced yourself that your effort wasn't worth it and or your efforts were a waste of your time and energy

 Or more likely, you began to talk yourself into quitting until you finally came up with a good reason justifying your decision to quit; and then you quit, because that made it feel better.